 Since we’re looking at a time period of more than a couple weeks or months, we can’t plan to just keep working; there are no vacations or holidays in sight.
 If employees are concerned with proving their productivity, or if the company culture does not lend itself to trusting people to do their jobs, employees can quickly become drained emotionally, physically, and mentally.
 Giesbrecht reminded the group that employees’ existing mental health coping strategies are being put to the test, and there is never a more important time to discuss psychological safety with your team.
 But front line managers don’t always have the skills to identify when there are mental health needs, and this is exacerbated by isolation caused by forced work from home.

 What is the best way to support staff in remote work?
 Many are scrambling to put together a remote work policy on the fly.
 Yet a policy is not quite enough.
 There are new dynamics at play in terms of managing remote work and newly remote teams.
 The first step is getting teammates up to speed through a program like the Unexpected Remote Work course or a simple checklist.
 From there, HR teams need to look towards building sustainable policies.
 And once teams get past the basics, attendees shared that employees often are unsure how to communicate and how often.
-A communication charter and remote work policy are two outcomes of our Goplaceless course that HR and managers may find useful.
+A communication charter and remote work policy are two outcomes we work towards in our remote team workshops.

 Performance management structures may need to be adjusted.
 Sawatzky noted the struggle and tension she sees regarding performance when there are so many competing factors: what does performance management look like and how do we adjust?
 How does HR help leaders manage expectations of their team members?
 (Take a quick look at the Leadplaceless distributed management training.)